Key takeaways

 2. Lomaira (phentermine) oral tablet

-Saxenda is a GLP-1 receptor agonist that contains the ingredient liraglutide.
-It is approved for long-term weight management in combination with diet and exercise in adults with a BMI of 30 kg/m2—or adults with a BMI of 27 kg/m2 or more with at least one weight-related risk factor.
-It can also be used in adolescents 12 years and older who weigh more than 60 kg (132 lbs) and have an initial BMI corresponding to 30 kg/m2 in adults.
+Saxenda is a GLP-1 receptor agonist that contains the active ingredient liraglutide.
+It is approved for long-term weight management in adults with a BMI of 30 or more—or adults with a BMI of 27 or more with at least one weight-related risk factor.
+It can also be used in adolescents 12 years and older who weigh more than 60 kg (132 lbs) and have an initial BMI corresponding to 30 in adults.

 Because Saxenda affects stomach emptying, ask your healthcare provider when you should time any oral medications.

-Wegovy is another GLP-1 agonist and is one of the newer drugs approved for weight loss.
-Wegovy contains the ingredient semaglutide.
-Wegovy is a weekly injection that is FDA-approved for long-term weight management (in combination with diet and exercise) in adults with a BMI of 30 kg/m2—or adults with a BMI of 27 kg/m2 or more with at least one weight-related risk factor.
+Wegovy is a GLP-1 agonist that contains the ingredient semaglutide.
+Wegovy is a weekly injection that is FDA-approved for long-term weight management in adults with a BMI of 30 or more—or adults with a BMI of 27 or more with at least one weight-related risk factor.
+It is also FDA-approved for cardiovascular risk reduction (to lower the risk of stroke, heart attack, and heart-related death) in adults with heart disease and either obesity or overweight.

 Common side effects include stomach problems such as nausea, vomiting, diarrhea or constipation, stomach pain, bloating, indigestion, gas, burping, reflux, and stomach virus.
 Other common Wegovy side effects may include low blood sugar (especially in those with Type 2 diabetes who use insulin or certain diabetes medicines), headache, fatigue, and dizziness.

-Wegovy has the same black box warning as Mounjaro and Saxenda regarding thyroid tumors.
+Like Saxenda and Wegovy, Zepbound has the same black box warning about thyroid tumors.

 Natural alternatives to phentermine

 Many patients ask about natural alternatives to phentermine.
 The natural alternative aisle is filled with diet pills and weight loss supplements touting weight loss benefits and money-back guarantees.
 Ingredients like green coffee bean extract, green tea extract, guarana, vitamin b6, and cayenne pepper may sound harmless.
-However, long-term studies of natural supplements conclude that even though they are made with natural ingredients, these supplements are not likely to contribute to significant weight loss—and in some cases, may harm the patient.
-Be cautious when supplement labels claim to boost energy, boost metabolism, and increase fat burning and energy levels to stop weight gain and fat production.
-These assertions are likely unfounded and do not mean that they are natural phentermine alternatives or phentermine substitutes.
-Don’t be fooled.
-Approved over-the-counter phentermine alternatives and phentermine alternative supplements do not exist.
+However, long-term studies of natural supplements conclude that even though they are made with natural ingredients, they are not likely to contribute to significant weight loss—and, in some cases, may be harmful.
+Be cautious when supplement labels claim to boost energy, boost metabolism and increase fat burning and energy levels to stop weight gain and fat production.
+These claims are likely unfounded and do not mean they are natural phentermine alternatives or substitutes.
+FDA-approved over-the-counter phentermine alternatives and phentermine alternative supplements do not exist.

 Consult your healthcare provider about dietary changes and exercise.
-A registered dietician can be an excellent resource on your weight loss journey in helping you devise a personalized eating plan that considers your nutritional needs, calorie intake, medical conditions, and lifestyle.
+Most healthcare providers recommend lifestyle changes along with prescription weight loss medication.
+A registered dietitian can be an excellent resource on your weight loss journey, helping you devise a personalized eating plan that considers your nutritional needs, calorie intake, medical conditions, and lifestyle.
 Diets are not a one-size-fits-all approach.
-The best eating plan is one that is healthy, with a variety of nutritious foods, and is something you can stick to for the long term.
+The best eating plan is one that is healthy, with a variety of nutritious foods, and something you can stick to for the long term.

 Regarding exercise, adults should aim for at least 150 minutes of moderate-intensity activity per week to help decrease body fat, plus two days of muscle-strengthening activity to help build and maintain muscle mass.
 One way to attain the 150 minutes is to walk for 30 minutes a day, 5 days a week.
 A gym is not necessary—you can walk outside or choose from thousands of free YouTube videos—there are even free indoor walking videos online.
-Just check with your healthcare provider first, if there are any limitations on physical activity, before selecting an exercise plan.
+Just check with your healthcare provider first to see if there are any limitations on physical activity before selecting an exercise plan.

 How to switch to a phentermine alternative